etsangsplk/sputter/docstring/async.md

 # (async form+) generates an asynchronous sequence
 Evaluates the specified forms in a separate thread of execution.
-Returns a sequence that will iterate over any of the values that are emitted using a locally scoped function of the form `(emit value)`.
+Returns a sequence that will iterate over any of the values that are emitted.
+Values are emitted using a locally scoped function of the form `(emit value)`.
+The forms are executed as a co-routine, meaning that a call to emit will *block* until the corresponding element is resolved by a consumer of the sequence.

 ## An Example